 I am a scientist and engineer in computer vision and robotics at Atlas5D.
 Previously I was a research scientist at Philips and a PhD student in computer science at Johns Hopkins University.
-Mepaul is a neo-nickname my mom created, perhaps to give my full name some balance—an experimentation mindset that drives me to learn, everything from soldering to neural networks and beyond.
+Mepaul is a neo-nickname my mom created to balance out my full name—an experimentation mindset that drives me to learn everything from soldering to neural networks and beyond.

 My professional interests include surgical robotics and navigation via medical images.
 I built a smart, dexterous robot with 3D ultrasound guidance for beating heart surgery as my PhD thesis.
 I am broadly interested in innovative components, systems, and techniques emerging from technical and clinical insights.
 The end-to-end engineering of complete, real-time systems has been a highlight of my work.

 Meanwhile, these folks and communities have been the highlights of my growth:

 - Russell H. Taylor, Johns Hopkins University, international celebrity pioneer of medical robotics, who showed me that being the best is fleeting, but persistently improving is real

 - Peter Kazanzides, Johns Hopkins University, inventor of the first-ever active surgical robot, who helped me realize that a system is way more than just the sum of its parts